 You came to live in the Netherlands before 1 January 2021.
 Now you have been living in the Netherlands for over 5 years consecutively.
 You are a United Kingdom (UK) national or the family member of a UK national.
 Apply for permanent residency after Brexit under the Withdrawal Agreement as soon as possible below.
-You can apply on 30 June 2021 at the latest.
-The sooner you submit your application, the sooner you will receive a residence document.
+You can apply on 30 September 2021 at the latest.
 You can use your residence document to easily show that you have a right of residence in the Netherlands from 1 January 2021.

 You can submit this application online.
 The main applicant must be a UK national.
 You can apply at the same time for your spouse or (registered) partner and your children under 18.

 N.B.
 Dutch nationals cannot apply for their British spouse, partner or children.
 You can of course help your British family member(s) to complete the form online.
 Your British family member may need to provide information about your income to support their application.

 Use the apply button below to start the online application.